paulrobertlloyd/paulrobertlloyd-v4/src/articles/2017/01/designing_systems_part_2/index.md

 ![](underground_1997.jpg 'The Underground in 1997 — very different from how it looks today.
 Photograph: [Kirk Bauer](http://pics.kaybee.org/Vacations/Europe1997/England/London/tube2.jpg)')
 {.align-pull}

 Thankfully the last 15 years have seen these factors reverse, with the network again getting the attention it deserves.
 New lines are being built, while existing stations are being upgraded and repaired.
-Transport for London are managing this renewal by following the <cite>[Station Design Idiom][17]</cite>, a set of nine principles that underpin design across the Underground network.
+Transport for London are managing this renewal by following the [""Station Design Idiom""][17], a set of nine principles that underpin design across the Underground network.
 These are referred to on every project, be it a small-scale repair, a major refurbishment or a brand new station.

 Included in the idiom is a new map that gives contractors a station-by-station guide to the different architectural styles used throughout the network.
 Paint colours and decorative materials should now match the architectural style of each building, rather than adhere to an overarching corporate look.
 By deliberately maintaining a diversity of styles, Transport for London have chosen to make the network’s design history an integral part of their design system.
 To me, this seems like a pragmatic approach.